 What Are Some of The Best Paying Accounting Jobs

 Average Income: $86,500

 You might pursue a career in academic accounting if your passion is for the intricacies of the profession itself, and if you love informing young people and helping them earn their degree in accounting.
 You will need to achieve a minimum of a master’s degree to teach at the university level, and it’s recommended that you complete a PhD to give yourself the best shot at a permanent, tenure-track position.
 This work is very rewarding, and you’ll spend several hours per day working with students by giving lectures or discussing assignments during your office hours.
 You may also need to grade papers, but larger universities may provide graduate students to help you with that work.
 The average income of college professors is around $86,000, but it will, of course, depend on who your employer is and there’s always the option to continue working in the non-profit sector or private sector if you already have clients or businesses who rely on your services and advice.

 2. Director of Finance & Administration

 Average Income: $88,600

 This position is one that you might obtain after a number of years within an industry.
 Your knowledge of accounting and the industry itself will make you the perfect candidate.
-Directorships are often given to those with master’s degrees, as well.
+Directorships are often given to those with master’s degrees.
 In particular, an MBA with a concentration in accounting or finance will be helpful.
 A law degree is often considered very helpful, though you will not likely need to be a member of the bar if you remain in a business environment and you’ll find the accounting degree more applicable even when it comes to tax laws.

 This job will require you to manage the financial and administrative life of your firm and help them meet their financial goals.
 Department heads and other management professionals will report to you as you will need their collaboration when devising budgets with the help of the budget analyst reports and those of your cost accountants.
 Thus, you must have strong communication skills on top of your business acumen.